SitecorePowerShell/Console/Documentation/Markdown/Get-ItemAcl.md

 ### -Id&nbsp; &lt;String&gt;

-Id of the item to be cloned
+Id of the item from which the security rules should be taken.

 <table>
     <thead></thead>